Trevor Lawrence Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Lawrence's 162 passing yards in one matchup against the Colts are 68.5 less than yards than his over/under in Sunday's game.
+- In one matchup against the Colts, Lawrence threw for 162 passing yards, 63.5 yards below his over/under in Sunday's game.

-- Lawrence did not throw a touchdown pass in that matchup against the Colts.
+- Lawrence did not throw a touchdown pass in that contest against the Colts.

-- This week Lawrence will face the NFL's 18th-ranked pass defense (248.8 yards allowed per game).
+- The Colts have the NFL's 18th-ranked pass defense this season, yielding 248.8 yards per game through the air.

-- The Colts' defense is 30th in the NFL, giving up 1.9 passing touchdowns per game.
+- With 30 passing TDs conceded this season, the Colts defense is ranked 30th in the league.

 Recent Performances

-- In last week's outing against the Patriots, Lawrence threw for 193 yards while completing 63.0% of his passes, while throwing one touchdown with three interceptions.
+- Last week against the Patriots, Lawrence went 17-for-27 (63.0 percent) for 193 yards, while tossing one touchdown and three interceptions.

-- Lawrence tacked on 16 yards on two carries, averaging eight yards per attempt.
+- Lawrence tacked on two carries for 16 yards, averaging eight yards per carry in the running game.

-- He also has 74 rushing yards on 13 carries, averaging 24.7 yards per game.
+- He's also carried the ball 13 times for 74 yards, averaging 24.7 yards per game.

 Lawrence's Jacksonville Teammates